CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 What is the process for correcting incorrect information after submission?

-Short edit window or contact focal person before final lists.
+Short edit window or contact the focal person before final lists.

 Is there an application fee?